Iowa State University

-She began her own, independent research program to focus on understanding the relation between diet, physical activity and pediatric obesity, including developing the necessary tools and research strategies to work with children and families.
-Initially she performed a laboratory validation of her methodologies to objectively measure physical activity and sedentariness in children.
+She began her own, independent research program to focus on understanding the relationship between diet, physical activity, and pediatric obesity, including developing the necessary tools and research strategies to work with children and families.
+Initially, she performed a laboratory validation of her methodologies to objectively measure physical activity and sedentariness in children.
 The system which she developed was instrumental in the execution of her first NIH-funded research grant.

 Lanningham-Foster has also developed and implemented worksite interventions designed to improve parent and child health through exercise and diet.
 She and her colleague, Sharon Tucker, developed an innovative worksite program for working parents.
 The program is based on environmental changes that allow parents to incorporate more physical activity during the workday and also encourages them to model healthy behaviors back at home to their children.
 Parents can serve as agents of change for their children, influencing children to develop healthy habits that may last a lifetime.